EU aims to counter Chinese, Russian influence at Balkan summit

 To add to the problems, five EU countries do not recognise Kosovo's independence, including Spain.

-(Additional reporting by Gabriela Baczynska in Brussels and Maja Zuvela in Sarajevo; Editing by Andrew Cawthorne)
+(Additional reporting by Gabriela Baczynska in Brussels and Maja Zuvela in Sarajevo; Editing by Andrew Cawthorne and Emelia Sithole-Matarise)

 ((robin.emmott@thomsonreuters.com; +32 2 287 6835; Reuters Messaging: robin.emmott.thomsonreuters.com@reuters.net))